EPFL-Center-for-Imaging/splinebox/docs/getting_started/index.rst

       spline.fit(np.random.rand(100, ndim))

-   Learn more about how ``fit`` works in the theory section on :ref:`Data approximation` or by checking the API :meth:`splinebox.spline_curves.Spline.fit`.
+   Learn more about how ``fit`` works in the theory section on :ref:`theory/data_approximation:Data approximation` or by checking the API :meth:`splinebox.spline_curves.Spline.fit`.

 Evaluating/Sampling a Spline
 ----------------------------